Kinross Wolaroi School: 1926-1945

-In 1925, the Methodist Church took control of the school and changed the name of the school again, this time to Wolaroi Methodist Boys' College.
-The college reopened in 1926 under the direction of Mr. Stanley Brown who continued to expand the school and increase the diversity of subjects and programs offered at Wolaroi.
-He is widely credited with having saved the college from financial ruin.
-As thanks the College Council named the entrance gates to the School 'The Stanley Brown Memorial Gates'.
+In 1925, the Methodist Church assumed control of the school, renaming it Wolaroi Methodist Boys' College.
+The college reopened in 1926 under the direction of Stanley Brown who oversaw a broadening of the curriculum and programs offered.
+Brown is credited with stabilising the College finances during his tenure as Headmaster.
+The College Council later honoured him by naming the entrance gates "The Stanley Brown Memorial Gates".

 1945-1975

-The period following the Second World War and in particular the period from 1950-1962 was the greatest period of expansion for Wolaroi.
-It was during this period that enrollments more than doubled, and the construction of new facilities had been initiated by the Headmaster, Mr. Thrathen.
-Additionally, this period of expansion also included a tightening of both academic and sporting standards.
+The period following the Second World War and in particular the period from 1950 to 1962 was the greatest period of expansion for Wolaroi.
+Under Headmaster D.A.
+Trathen enrollments more than doubled, and new facilities were constructed.
+This period of expansion also included a tightening of both academic and sporting standards.